vjern/piplock/README.md

 # piplock

 Takes a python requirements file in input.
-Outputs the file as is in addition to frozen versions for the unlocked requirements found in the file, eg:

-requirements.txt
+Outputs a similar file with all missing version locks (defaults to latest pypi release).

+With `requirements.txt` containing:
 ```
 requests
 pytest==5.0.0
 ```
-with
+this:
 ```
 piplock requiremenst.txt > requirements.lock
 ```
-becomes
+results in:
 ```
 requests==2.9.2
 pytest==5.0.0
 ```

+## Other options

+Options always come after the `file` argument.

+* `-c` can be used to produce a compact version (No comments or empty lines).
+* `-v` enables verbose mode for debugging purposes.